-Paint your own masterpiece, pour your own candle and sculpt your own pottery with these Hoosier DIY experiences
+Paint your own masterpiece, pour your own candle and sculpt your own pottery with these Hoosier DIY workshops perfect for creative groups

 Dearborn County in southeast Indiana welcomes groups to partake in DIY opportunities in several galleries, including the Framery in the Ohio River city of Lawrenceburg.
 While this 35-year old store carries over 1,500 designs, it’s notable to visitors for its numerous Arty Parties.
 The session begins with a small reception of appetizers before instructors assist group members as they cut fused glass jewelry, paint wine glasses or create an Eric Carle-inspired butterfly canvas.
 Pieces that require kiln-firing are shipped to participants as a memento.
 Seasonal crafts like pumpkin painting in autumn are also offered.
 Groups can also unearth a green thumb with a visit to McCabe’s Greenhouse & Floral.
 Harvest and create a sunflower arrangement, plant an herb garden to take home or create a Christmas wreath with help from McCabe’s staff.